Ontario Hunter Jumper Association

 This class will be run concurrently with the regular division classes.
 Course will include one of the following tests: halt, trot fence, rollback, or a bending line.

-The top 20 riders from each division will be invited to the Finals during the Ontario Hunter Finals, October 11 - 15, 2023 at Caledon Equestrian Park.
+The top 20 riders from each division will be invited to the Finals (2024 date coming soon).
 The OHJA reserves the right to extend entries to more than 20 riders.

 Points to be collected as per EC rules in the qualifiers only.